bbbradsmith/hatariB/DEVELOP.md

   * Provide extern access to core file system in header.
   * Use added `FDC_FloppyInsertRestore` to restore some FDC state after savestate restore re-insertion.
   * Prevent extra write to disks when the safety savestate option is disabled for faster restore.
+  * Use standardized path length for snapshot of filenames.
 * **hatari/src/floppy_ipf.c**
   * Use core's file system to load floppy image.
   * Convert implicit capsimg linking to one loaded at runtime if available.